ibm-s390-linux/s390-tools/README.md

    - ttyrun-getty@.service: Instance unit to manage ttyrun

  * zipl:
-   Make DASDs or tapes bootable for system IPL or system dump.
+   Make DASDs, SCSIs, NVMes or tapes bootable for system IPL or system dump.

  * zgetdump:
    Retrieve system dumps from either tapes or DASDs.